Nutrition & Special Dietary Needs

 Additionally, ingredients and nutritional content may vary.
 Manufacturers may change their product formulation or consistency without our knowledge.
 While we make every effort to identify nutrition data and allergen information, we cannot assure against these contingencies.
 Additionally, product availability may fluctuate.
 Be sure to check the serving line for the posting of any ingredient or recipe changes.

 It is the responsibility of the customer with food allergies or sensitivities to make the final judgment on whether or not to question the ingredients of a food item or to choose to eat the food item.

-Please contact a food service manager and Nutritionist if you have any food allergies or sensitivities.
+Please contact a Culinary Services manager and Nutritionist if you have any food allergies or sensitivities.

 Protocol for Students with Food Allergies:

 - Notify and meet with Nutritionist providing medical documentation of allergies and/or sensitivities